 For your reference, an EICR should be undertaken at the following intervals:

-To protect your status as a landlord and ensure your investment continues to pay off, as well as fulfilling your obligation to your tenants, it would be wise to keep an up-to-date Fixed Wire Testing practice in place.
+To protect your status as a landlord and ensure your investment continues to pay off, as well as fulfilling your obligation to your tenants, it is wise to keep an up-to-date fixed wire testing practice in place.

 It may become a legal requirement in the near future for this kind of testing to be regularly carried out for rental properties, but the responsible landlord shouldn’t avoid promoting tenant safety and protecting their investment simply because it isn’t legally enforced.

-If you haven’t already, enquire about an Electrical Installation Condition Report today – you may well find that it prevents a disaster in one of your properties!
+You can purchase your Electrical Installation Condition Report today for £179 inc. VAT.
+You may well find that it prevents a disaster in one of your properties!